Cross-correspondences: Critical reception

 of referring to the same thing, or of emanating from the same source."

 In 1986, the magician John Booth who examined the cross-correspondences suggested that they could be explained by chance, law of averages, deliberate fraud or self-delusion.

-Author John Grant commenting in 2015 did not find the cross-correspondences as reliable evidence for an afterlife, and warned readers of falling into the trap of "intellectual pareidolia".
+Author John Grant commenting in 2015 did not find the cross-correspondences to be reliable evidence for an afterlife, and warned readers of falling into the trap of "intellectual pareidolia".